Fluctuation-dominated phase ordering in the one dimensional Truncated Inverse Distance Square Ising (TIDSI) model: Results

 In the other limit, when $t_w >> t$, the function has a cusp like form given by,

 where $\gamma$ and $\beta$ are two exponents, $m^2 = 1$ for our system, and $b_1$ is a constant.

-Even for other systems exhibiting FDPO, similar scaling forms for the autocorrelation function have been found, and analytical and numerical estimates of the exponents have been obtained \cite{Chatterjee2006}.
+Similar scaling forms for the autocorrelation function have been found for other systems exhibiting FDPO, and analytical and numerical estimates of the exponents have been obtained \cite{Chatterjee2006}.
 We investigated the behavior of $G(t,t_w)$ for three values of $C$ and have shown representative plots for $G(t,t_w)$ for $C=4$ in Fig. \ref{betaextract}(a).
 We show the scaling of $G(t,t_w)$ as a function of $t_w/t$ in Fig. \ref{betaextract}(b) and of $t/t_w$ in Fig. \ref{betaextract}(c); the lines represent the fits with Eqs. (\ref{agingAutocorrgammaEq}) and (\ref{agingAutocorrbetaEq}) to extract $\gamma$ and $\beta$ respectively.
 The plots for other values of $C$ are similar.

 Table \ref{tab:betaval} shows the values of $\gamma$ and $\beta$, along with the values of $\alpha$.
 Note the opposite trends of $\gamma$ and $\beta$: with increasing $C$, $\gamma$ increases whereas $\beta$ decreases.
 Furthermore, Table \ref{tab:betaval} suggests that the exponent $\beta \simeq \frac{\alpha}{2}$.
 We can relate this to the steady state properties of $G(r,L)$ \cite{Barma2019},